aakashkumar5069/jekyll_blog/_posts/2015-09-19-Why-Do-I-Do-Mistakes.md

 ##"Why Do I do that ??"

 Something's been buzzing me since my Childhood.Why do I do mistakes ?I am aware of the outcome of my actions,but sometimes I still cross that line !.
-I am time and again reminded of what i do and what could happen.It normally leads to a state I am fixed as to how I would resolve the newly created problem and then I question why didi I take the first step.Had I not taken my first step,I would not have worsened the situation.
+I am time and again reminded of what I do and what could happen.It normally leads to a state I am fixed as to how I would resolve the newly created problem and then I question why did I take the first step.Had I not taken my first step,I would not have worsened the situation.

 My action is the result of two things,firstly being,I want to solve my problem on my own(Because I am very secretive as to my issues,I take as my own challenge to conquer and vanquish sometimes not realising that neither do I have the resources nor the tools to tackle the situation.) and secondly,I do not like people getting involved with my issues.